Alex Walker (rugby league): Featherstone Rovers (loan)

 On 3 August 2021 it was reported that he had signed for Featherstone Rovers in the RFL Championship on loan until the end of the 2021 season.

 He scored a try on his debut against the Batley Bulldogs on 8 Aug 2021.

 Halifax Panthers

 On 12 November 2021 it was reported that he had signed for the Halifax Panthers in the RFL Championship.

 London Broncos re-sign

 In February 2022, Walker returned to London Broncos on a deal until the end of the season.

 On 15 October 2023, Walker played in the London Broncos upset Championship Grand Final victory over Toulouse Olympique.

-Representative
+International

 Walker made his international début for Scotland in 2015.